Canon SX610 Comparison Review

 Is the Canon SX610 a good camera?
-The SX610 has a Camera Elo of 1478.
+The SX610 has a Camera Elo of 1549.
 This rating puts the SX610 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the SX610 also ranks below average. – Well, the Canon SX610 is more than 5 years old, and there have been many other good digital cameras released since 2015.
+In terms of its sensor size category (small sensor cameras), the SX610 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon SX610 is more than 7 years old, and there have been many other good digital cameras released since 2015.

 |Fixed lens compact camera|